 Complete your bank reconciliations for all your bank and credit card accounts.
 This ensures that your bookkeeping records match your actual bank balances.
 It is also an important internal control.
-If you are using Aplos, completing a bank reconciliation will prevent old transactions from being edited to prevent fraud and accidentally changing closed periods.
+If you are using Aplos, completing a bank reconciliation will stop old transactions from being edited to prevent fraud and accidentally changing closed periods.

-Review your aged receivables report and send out statements for any invoices that are past due.
+Review your aged receivables report, and send out statements for any invoices that are past due.

 Post any write-off journal entries for bad debts.
 Here is a sample journal entry for writing off bad debt.

 Post any fixed asset depreciation journal entries.
-If you aren’t sure you are tracking your fixed assets correctly, check out our ebook on Fixed Assets.
+If you aren’t sure you are tracking your fixed assets correctly, check out our eBook on Fixed Assets.